kerbachi/calculator-api/README.md

 The result `7` (10-3) is returned from the Lambda `lambda_minus`

-However, the default route (in our case the root path) doesn't need an authentication
+However, the default route (in our case the root path) doesn't need  authentication

 ```bash
 $ curl --request GET https://calculator-api.my-domain.com